Is Delta-8 THC Legal in Massachusetts? (April 2023 Update)

 MDAR

-Despite this, you can still easily find and buy delta 8 THC products at shops across the state, in addition to buying them online and shipping to Massachusetts.
-That’s why it’s not 100% clear whether delta 8 is truly illegal or not.
+But we should note that you can still easily find and buy delta 8 THC products at shops across the state, in addition to buying them online and shipping to Massachusetts.
+So even if delta 8 is illegal, it doesn’t look like the state is doing much to enforce the ban.

 What is Delta-8 THC?